 Obviously if you are musically trained, you will have a much better sense of how you might wish to change the MIDI sounds, but even those who are not trained can, with a bit of experimentation, find combinations that sound good to them.
 In most cases, though, the default choices will work fine.

-For trainers who would like to be able to adjust these sounds, version 1.1 and later allow this by choosing MIDI-only feedback and clicking the control icon to the right of the feedback selection box.
+For trainers who would like to be able to adjust these sounds, version 1.1 and later allow this by choosing MIDI-only feedback and clicking the “Sound configuration icon (musical notes) to the right of the feedback selection box.
 The following are some suggestions on changes that may be made without reducing the effectiveness of the feedback by slowing it down.

 In the Settings tab, the trainer can select:

 Instrument: MIDI instruments are built into the computer’s operating system, so the same instrument may sound very different on different computers.
 By scrolling down the list of about 200 instruments, you can test various options to see which are most agreeable.

 Scale: There are 13 different sets of notes, or scales, included.
 These include “none”, which will include all 12 notes in an octave (like playing every black or white key on a piano) and Whole Tone, which will play only the 8 primary notes in the octave.
 There are also a variety of scales including Major, Minor, Pentatonic Major and Minor and some that are less familiar.
 Each of these will play different chord notes, so the music will sound different.
 If you are not trained in music, you might experiment with these and find the ones you find most enjoyable.
 The default Pentatonic Major is very commonly used in popular music.